Stefan Medina: Atlético Nacional

 A youth product of Nacional's academy, Medina played as a starter in the youth squad for one season before making his senior debut in 2011.
 Eventually, he gained a spot in the senior squad in 2012 after making occasional appearances.
-He was given the number 2 shirt in tribute to the late Andrés Escobar who also wore the same shirt, mostly because he's managed to avoid committing fouls as a defender by making good challenges.
-He has been liken to the late Nacional legend because of this.
+He was given the number 2 shirt in tribute to the late Andrés Escobar, who also wore the same shirt, mostly because he's managed to avoid committing fouls as a defender by making good challenges.
+He has been likened to the late Nacional legend because of this.

 Medina finished his career with Nacional in 2014, winning 6 domestic trophies over the course of 4 seasons.

 Monterrey

 2014–15: Debut season and struggles

-On 30 May 2014 the Mexican club Monterrey confirmed the signing of Stefan Medina for the fee of $4,200,000.
+On 30 May 2014, the Mexican club Monterrey confirmed the signing of Stefan Medina for the fee of $4,200,000.
 He made his debut against Leones Negros, stating that while he was pleased with his debut, he still needed more time to fully adapt to Mexican football.

 He was a regular starter for the team throughout the entire 2014-15 season and was named in the team's starting lineup for the inaugural game at the BBVA Bancomer stadium, although throughout the Apertura 2015 his performance was frequently criticized and he was eventually benched by 18-year old rookie Cesar Montes in the centre-back position.